ludwig-ai/ludwig/README.md

 Ludwig takes care of the engineering complexity of deep learning out of the box, enabling research scientists to focus on building models at the highest level of abstraction.

-Without Ludwig, if you had a great idea for a novel architecture for image classification, you would implement your new model as a PyTorch module.
+Let's say that you have a great idea for a novel architecture for image classification with a change specific to how images are encoded.
+You would implement your new model as a PyTorch module.

 ```python
 import torch.nn as nn